twak/winsyn_metadata/README.md

 Jpg and raw files are on the [Kaust/Globus datastore](http://dx.doi.org/10.25781/KAUST-6DZ5P):

 * _photos_
-    * The photos in jpg format and raw format.
+    * the photos in jpg format and raw format.
-    * the file size is around 4Tb.
+    * the total file size is around 4Tb.
-    * The photographers were provided with this [guidance document](https://github.com/twak/winsyn_metadata/raw/docs/pdfs/labelling_instructions.pdf).
+    * the photographers were provided with this [guidance document](https://github.com/twak/winsyn_metadata/raw/docs/pdfs/labelling_instructions.pdf).

 Available from this [metadata repository](https://github.com/twak/winsyn_metadata):